 - If, prior to the Annual Review Meeting of the EHCP, it is suggested that a placement in Hailey Hall School may be an outcome, it would be appropriate for the school to send a representative to the Annual Review if possible.

 - Pupils referred to Hailey Hall School will have an Education Health Care Plan.
-However, there may be situations when a pupil could be referred for an emergency assessment placement or may not be in receipt of an EHCP.

 - The final decision on the appropriateness of a placement in Hailey Hall School of a pupil must be one in which parent/carer, school, pupil and local authority are in agreement.

-- When a decision is made to request a placement at Hailey Hall School, the LA will send to Hailey Hall School all relevant reports and documents including, where possible, the EHCP.
+- When a decision is made to request a placement at Hailey Hall School, the LA will send to Hailey Hall School all relevant reports and documents including the EHCP.
 A request to visit the school must be made by the parent/carers and the pupil.
 Hailey Hall will not deem the process of consultation to have begun until ALL documents required and requested have been received.
 A meeting will then be held and other professionals involved with the pupil may also be invited to attend this meeting or a separate meeting at Hailey Hall School.

 - The school reserves the right to further discuss funding should the needs of the pupil change during their time at the school.